What To Include In Your Life Coaching Intake Form

 You have only one chance to make a first impression.
 Use it wisely.
 Take this time to build trust and earn respect while you get to know Your client.
 This approach helps you save time, prepare follow-up questions, and streamline your process.

-The intake form takes all your client information and puts it in one place.
+The life coaching intake form takes all your client information and puts it in one place.
 You won’t lose any valuable data and it will be much easier to access at any time.

 What do you need to know about your new clients?
 Here are the basics: